Canning, South 24 Parganas

 Canning (/bn/) is a town of the South 24 Parganas district in the Indian state of West Bengal.
 It is situated on the western banks of the Matla River.
 It is the headquarters of the Canning subdivision.

 Etymology

-This town is named after Lord Canning, the former Governor General of India from 1856 to 1858, and Governor General and Viceroy from 1858 to 1862.
+The town of Canning is named after Charles Canning, 1st Earl Canning, who served as the Governor-General of India from 1856 to 1858, and later became India's first Viceroy from 1858 to 1862.